...

 (subclass 115) (offshore)

-• Permission to work and study in Australia.
+• Work and study in Australia without restrictions.

-• Eligibility to enroll in Australia’s public healthcare scheme, Medicare.
+• Enrol in Australia’s public healthcare scheme, Medicare, to access medical services.

 Travel to and from Australia for 5 years

-• You must apply for and receive a Resident Return (RRV) to re-enter Australia as a permanent resident.
+Should you wish to travel after the initial 5-year period, you will need to apply for and obtain a Resident Return Visa (RRV) to re-enter Australia as a permanent resident.

-• To check the expiration date of your travel validity, use VEVO.
+To check the expiration date of your travel facility, you can use the Visa Entitlement Verification Online (VEVO) service.

 How long the child can stay